berick/sip2-client-rs/README.md

 * The sip2::client API provides canned request types making common SIP2 tasks simple to implement.
-* The sip2::Connection API provides complete control of the outbound messages.
+* The sip2::Connection API provides complete control of how each message is structured.
-* Both APIs return the response message to the caller for detailed analysis.
+* Both APIs return the response message to the caller.
+* See examples/sip2-client.rs for more examples.

 ## Client API example